storj/docs/app/(docs)/object-mount/getting-started/object-mount-fusion/page.md

 #### Mount the Object Mount Fusion filesystem after binding

-Object Mount Fusion is set up and accessed through a Object Mount Mount.
-To do this, additional options must be used when creating a [Object Mount Mount](../user-guides/basic#object-mount-mount).
+Object Mount Fusion is set up and accessed through a Object Mount on FUSE.
+To do this, additional options must be used when creating a [Object Mount on FUSE](../user-guides/basic#object-mount-on-fuse).

 If you have already bound a directory to a cloud location, you only need to use the `--root` option to specify the path to the attached-storage backing directory in order to use the mount as a Fusion mount: